Lutheran Church – Missouri Synod: Law and Gospel

-The LCMS holds that the Old Testament and the New Testament both contain both Law and Gospel.
+The LCMS holds that the Old Testament and the New Testament each contain both Law and Gospel.
 The Old Testament, therefore, is valuable to Christians.
 Its teachings point forward in time to the Cross of Christ in the same way that the New Testament points backward in time to the Cross.
-This Lutheran doctrine was summarized by C. F. W. Walther in The Proper Distinction Between Law and Gospel.
+That Lutheran doctrine is summarized by C. F. W. Walther in The Proper Distinction Between Law and Gospel.

 Other doctrine

 Antichrists

 The LCMS holds that all "false teachers who teach contrary to Christ's Word are opponents of Christ" and, insofar as they do so, are anti-Christ.
 The LCMS does not teach, nor has it ever taught, that any individual pope as a person is to be identified with the Antichrist.
 However, to the extent that the papacy continues to claim as official dogma the canons and decrees of the Council of Trent, the LCMS position is that the office of the papacy is the Antichrist.